Brian-Konr/Camping-Helper/README.md

     cp .env.dev.ta.defaults .env.dev
     ```

-    Some explain for the .env.dev
+    Explanations and precautions for the .env.dev
     - you could change the secret key, we are using another key in production
     - the Email is one of our team member's own Email, and please don't use it for other purposes
     - we've use a different s3 bucket for testing, so it's encouraged to contact us after testing so that we could close the service and save some unnecessary costs.